d-ries/linux-essentials/04_filesandfolders/01_course.md

 aFile  adocument.txt  aFile.backup  anotherdocument.txt  backup.txt  prodocuments.txt  profiles.backup  yaay.txt
 ```

-?> <i class="fa-solid fa-circle-info"></i> If rename is not installed yet you can do this with the command `sudo apt install rename`.
+?> <i class="fa-solid fa-circle-info"></i> If rename is not yet installed you can do this with the command `sudo apt -y install rename`.
 The installation process will ask you for your password.

 A lot is going on in the example above, let's summarize what is present:
 * The folder we are in contains some `txt` files, some `backup` files and files with `no extension`.
 Some of the files contain the word `file` that we want to replace with `document`